 The split estate mineral rights are subject to a perpetual production royalty held by Newmont Corporation of 3.5% gross returns from the sale or other disposition of all metals and minerals produced from those portions of the Project area previously owned by Sante Fe Pacific Railroad Company pursuant to the terms of an option agreement entered into by Sante Fe Pacific Railroad Company and Aurumbank Incorporated as of February 9, 2004.

-As at September 30, 2021, the Company has earned a 100% right and title in the Project through its wholly-owned subsidiary Gold Basin Arizona, subject to the abovementioned royalties.
-In July 2021, the Company completed the purchase of surface rights associated with the Gold Basin Project, totaling approximately 160 acres in the Gold Basin Mining District, Mohave County, Arizona.
+As at June 30, 2022, the Company has earned a 100% right and title in the Project through its wholly-owned subsidiary Gold Basin Arizona, subject to the abovementioned royalties.